The Ultimate Glossary of Elearning Terms

 Refers to a wide variety of educational and instructional techniques focused on connecting what students are taught in school to real-world issues, problems, and applications.

-With a deep scrolling approach, as opposed to clicking through a long list of pages, the Adapt Builder stands out from other authoring tools.
+With a deep scrolling approach, as opposed to clicking through a long list of pages, Learning Pool Authoring stands out from other authoring tools.

 Bandwidth refers to the maximum rate of data that can be transferred across a connection.